eduvpn-debian/packaging/README.md

 1. install the build dependencies by running `mk-build-deps -i` in the source root.
    You can remove the requirements `deb` package in the source root afterwards.

-2. check if package builds with `gbp build-package`
+2. check if package builds with `gbp build-package`.
+If you are not a eduVPN repository maintainer, you should disable the signing of the resulting packages (by adding `-us` and `-uc` flags to the `gbp` command), or update the changelog entry.

 3. (optional) To make sure everything builds you could build inside an empty system to make sure the build dependencies are right.
 Your build